“Awesome force” – Cashbox

 After 'woodshedding' in the South, Slim moved back to Chicago in the early 1960s, determined to make a name for himself as a bluesman.
 He found a gig as lead guitarist with a South Side band called Mr. Pitiful and the Teardrops.
 When the lead singer left, Slim assumed the role of vocalist as well as guitarist.
 He cut his first 45 in 1966, and won a devoted following in the ghetto clubs, eventually taking over Hound Dog Taylor's spot at Florence's Lounge.
 His guitar work was tough and raw, and his roaring vocals were gruff and uncompromising.
 The Teardrops developed one of the heaviest grooves in the city, and the intertwining of Slim's lead guitar with insistent rhythm guitar grooves became the band's signature sound.

-Slim and the Teardrops have become one of the most recorded Chicago bands, with albums on labels like Blind Pig, Evidence, and Wolf documenting their proudly rough and tough style of Chicago blues.
-The band continues to appear at clubs and festivals worldwide.
+Slim and the Teardrops became one of the most recorded Chicago bands, with albums on labels like Blind Pig, Evidence, and Wolf documenting their proudly rough and tough style of Chicago blues.
+The band appeared at clubs and festivals worldwide, right up until Slim's death on February 21, 2013